SageBoettcher/StatsCourseBook_2026/_build/html/_sources/0.1_PrepWork/MT_wk0_JupyterLab.md

 ## Anaconda

-Once you have installed Anaconda Navigator on your computer, you will be able to open it from the Start Menu or Finder.
+Once you have installed Anaconda Navigator on your computer (see the IT_setup.pdf on canvas if you are struggling), you will be able to open it from the Start Menu or Finder.
 It should be near the top of the list of Applications (because Anaconda begins with A!) and has a green circle symbol (actually an <a href=https://en.wikipedia.org/wiki/Ouroboros>Ouruboros</a>).

 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/MT_wk0_AnacondaLogo.svg
 :width: 30%